 Requirements and Criteria.
 A critical part of feasibility and recommendation reports is the discussion of the requirements you'll use to reach the final decision or recommendation.
 If you're trying to recommend a laptop computer for use by employees, there are likely to be requirements concerning size, cost, hard-disk storage, display quality, durability, and battery function.
-If you're looking into the feasibility of providing every ACC student with an ID on the ACC computer network, you'd need define the basic requirements of such a program—what it would be expected to accomplish, problems that it would have to avoid, and so on.
+If you're looking into the feasibility of providing every student at Austin Community College with an ID on the ACC computer network, you'd need define the basic requirements of such a program—what it would be expected to accomplish, problems that it would have to avoid, and so on.
 If you're evaluating the recent program of free bus transportation in Austin, you'd need to know what was expected of the program and then compare its actual results to those requirements.

 Requirements can be defined in several basic ways:

 The term "requirements" is used here instead of "criteria."
-A certain amount of ambiguity hangs around this word; plus most people are not sure whether it is singular or plural.
+A certain amount of ambiguity hangs around the latter word; plus most people are not sure whether it is singular or plural.
 (Technically, it is plural; "criterion" is singular, although "criteria" is commonly used for both the singular and plural.
 Try using "criterion" in public—you'll get weird looks.
 "Criterias" is not a word and should never be used.)